badernageral/colobot-logic/README.md

 # colobot-logic
-A serie of colobot missions for teach introduction to programming logic
+A series of colobot missions for teach introductory programming logic

+##
+In development